 Small business owners and homeowners often have a drafter draw their plans, and not an architect, to spend less.
 There are several good designers and draftsmen in Hawaii that can do this but sometimes the drawings are less than adequate.
 Architects and architecturally trained draftsmen are the most knowledgeable about the building codes, which may differ by county.

 Homeowners often think they do not have the time or the money so they do the design and permitting themselves.
 But a hurriedly prepared plan and lack of experience with the City and County will probably create a lot of comments on the plans and application from the intake clerk and reviewers, resulting in more delays and extra time spent trying to make the corrections.
 This often means the plans go back to the owners with much to fix before submitting again.
 That review and correction cycle will go on as long as thee are unanswered questions and that is when things get held up.

-As the owner of Owner Built Design, LLC, I am a thirty-year residential design veteran in Hawaii working in the owner builder design niche.
+As the owner of Owner Built Design, LLC, I’ve worked as a professional residential designer in Hawaii for over thirty years working in the owner-builder design niche.
 I strive to offer my clients useful tips about how to generate a better experience while getting your permit and making it easier to homeowners who have never done it before.